-I try and avoid these type of dramas by cleaning off my lug nuts using a wire brush and using copper grease on the hubs.
-I re torque my wheels after its been in a tire shop, unless I see them use a torque wrench.
+I try and avoid these types of dramas by cleaning off my lug nuts using a wire brush and using copper grease on the hubs.
+I re-torque my wheels after it’s been in a tire shop unless I see them use a torque wrench.

 Sometimes an incorrectly tightened wheel can cause an imbalance, it’ll feel like a wheel weight has fallen off.
 The fix is to back off the lug nuts and torque them to spec, in a star pattern sequence (tighten lug nuts opposite each other).